ot2i7ba/UFEDMapper/README.md

 ___

-## Acknowledgements
+## Conclusion
+This script has been tailored to fit my specific professional needs, and while it may seem like a small tool, it has a significant impact on my workflow.
+By automating the visualization of KML files from Cellebrite UFED, UFEDMapper saves me time and effort, allowing me to focus on more critical tasks.
+Greetings to my dear colleagues [^4] who avoid scripts like the plague and think that consoles and Bash are some sort of dark magic – the [compiled](https://github.com/ot2i7ba/UFEDMapper/releases) version will spare you the console kung-fu and hopefully be a helpful tool for you as well. 😉

+[^1]: [Cellebrite UFED](https://cellebrite.com/) (Universal Forensic Extraction Device) is a forensic tool to extract and analyze data from mobile devices.
-Thanks to the Plotly team for their excellent visualization library, which made creating interactive maps a breeze.
+[^2]: Thanks to the [Plotly](https://plotly.com/python/) team for their excellent visualization library, which made creating interactive maps a breeze.
+[^3]: OpenStreetMap is a collaborative mapping project that provides freely accessible map data.
+OSM complies with GDPR by not collecting personal data during map tile loading.

-#### Greetings
+[^4]: Greetings to PPHA-IuK.
-PPHA-IuK